Is burping a newborn after breastfeeding necessary? Discover whether you still need to burp your breastfed baby—the answer might surprise you.

 2. Offer your baby a chance to burp each time

-My general rule was: even if a baby won’t burp after breastfeeding, I would at least give him a chance to try.
+My general rule was: even if my baby won’t burp after breastfeeding, I would at least give him a chance to try.

 After every feeding session, give your baby a chance to burp in case he needs to.
 This doesn’t mean you keep him upright until you finally hear that burp.
 After all, he might’ve even fallen asleep in the process, especially in the middle of the night.